Human trafficking in Myanmar: Forced to commit fraud

 Myanmar is an emerging destination for international labour trafficking, especially along its border areas.
 Victims include nationals from around the world, including China, Hong Kong, Malaysia, Taiwan, Thailand, India, the Philippines, African countries and Brazil.
 Victims are lured by the false promise of high-paying jobs, and are trafficked through major cities like Yangon and Bangkok, and transit points like Mae Sot, Chiang Rai.
 They are then forced to work in industrial-scale fraud factories located in "special economic zones" along the country's borders such as Shwe Kokko.

-In 2023, the UN estimated that 120,000 people were trafficked into the country to work in scam call-centres; in March 2024, more 43,000 such workers were handed over to the Chinese government.
+In 2023, the UN estimated that 120,000 people were trafficked into the country to work in scam call-centres; in March 2024, more than 43,000 such workers were handed over to the Chinese government.
 The Ugandan government also repatriated 23 citizens.

 Another investigation in 2024 found that up to 3,000 people had been trafficked into border areas to work in casinos; nationalities included Thai, Vietnamese, Malaysian, Cambodian and Ethiopian.